 The result, however, was soon known.
-The heavy bank of smoke, which now even clung along the ground, was broken in fifty places; and the disordered masses of the British were seen driven before their deliberate foes in wild confusion.
-The flashing swords of the officers in vain attempted to arrest the torrent, nor did the flight cease, with many of the regiments, until they had even reached their boats. " At this moment a hum was heard in Boston, like the sudden rush of wind, and men gazed in each other's faces with undisguised amazement.
+The heavy bank of smoke, which now even clung along the ground, was broken in fifty places; and the disordered misses of the British were seen driven before their deliberate fees in wild confusion.
+The flashing swords of the officers in vain attempted to arrest the torrent, nor did the flight cease, with many of the regiments, until they had even reached their At this moment a hum was heard in Boston, like the sudden rush of wind, and men gazed in each other's faces with undisguised amazement.
 Here and there a low sound of exultation escaped some unguarded lip, and many an eye gleamed with a triumph that could no longer be suppressed.
-Until this moment the feelings of Lionel had vacillated between the pride of country and his military spirit ; but, losing all other feelings in the latter sensation. he now looked fiercely about him, as if he would seek the man who dare exult in the repulse of his comrades.
-The poetic chieftain was still at his side, biting his nether lin In vexation ; but his more tried companion had suddenly disappeared.
+Until this moment the feelings of Lionel had vacillated between the pride of country and his military spirit; but, losing all other feelings in the latter sensation. he now looked fiercely about him, as if he would seek the man who dare exult in the repulse of his comrades.
+The poetic chieftain was still at his side, biting his nether lip in vexation; but his more tried companion had suddenly disappeared.
 Another quick glance fell upon his missing form in the act of entering a boat at the foot of the hill.
-Quicker than thought, Lionel was on the shore, crying, as be flew to the water's edge-
+Quicker than thought, Lionel was on the shore, crying, as he flew to the water's edgethe field, and that I am its major!"

-"Hold ! for God's sake, hold ! remember the 47th is in the field, and that I am its major !"
+"Hold! for God's sake, hold! remember the 47th is in